Black Alliance for Peace

 Black Alliance for Peace (also referred to as BAP) is a people(s)-centered human rights project against war, repression, and imperialism.
-The Open Collective is the fiscal sponsor of the formation.
+Community Movement Builders is the fiscal sponsor of the formation.

 The mission of the organization is "to recapture and redevelop the historic anti-war, anti-imperialist, and pro-peace positions of the radical black movement."

 History

 Founded in April 2017 by Ajamu Baraka, the Black Alliance for Peace is part of the renewed effort to organize the anti-war movement based within the Black community in the United States.
 The organization's founding members agreed to ten points of unity: the right to self defense; self determination; anti-imperialism; working-class foundation; intersectionality; anti-patriarchy; decolonization; prisoner support; black unity; and southern roots.